 Compulsory core subjects are studied alongside a number of options.
 Students take between 6-9 GCSEs.
 At the end of the first year students will fine-tune their subject choices to target career ambitions more closely.
 All students are strongly advised to undertake two weeks of work experience between their penultimate and final years of GCSE.

 In all GCSE classes the average class size is ten students and this creates the ideal environment to provide the care and attention that is so essential during these crucial years of study.
 It also provides international students with an opportunity to become familiar with the British style of education and to acclimatise to a new lifestyle.

 We ensure the students have a full and varied timetable that will allow them not only to achieve academically, but also to develop as well-rounded individuals.

 1 year GCSE

 Students opting for the one-year course are usually aged 15+ and they generally take 5 subjects.
 This is an intensive programme and we would expect students to have some prior knowledge of the subjects they wish to study.
 British students may select this course in order to re-take GCSE exams, or to transfer to Bosworth in Year 11.
 Candidates whose first language is not English will demonstrate their linguistic ability to study this course by having attained IELTS 5.5 (International English Language Testing System) or equivalent.
 These students will usually choose IGCSE English as a second language as one of their 5 subjects.

-On the one-year course students choose Maths, English Language and one science subject from Biology, Chemistry and Physics.
-For the remaining subjects they can choose from Business Studies, English Literature, Geography, French, German, Spanish or Psychology.
+On the one-year course students choose Maths, English Language and at least one science subject from Biology, Chemistry and Physics.
+For the remaining subjects they can choose from Business Studies, English Literature, Art, French, German, Spanish or Psychology.